emad-elsaid/emad-elsaid.github.io/Writing For Developers.md

 - This is a checklist for developers when writing technical articles
 - This represents the preference of the document authors and shouldn't be taken as a fact

-# The context

-This document is intended for:

-- Developers and software engineers
-- Technical writing
-- Writing on social media and personal blogs

 # Style preferences

 - We prefer a **today I learned** (TIL) format over **advice from a professional** format
 - We try to keep a **looking for feedback** attitude
 - We exercise caution when giving a generalized advice

 # Before Writing